ArchiLabs Logo

 Traditional Solutions: Dynamo, pyRevit, and Their Limits

-Anyone who’s worked with Revit is likely familiar with tools like Dynamo and pyRevit – these have been the go-to solutions for automating Revit before AI came along.
-Dynamo is Autodesk’s built-in visual programming interface for Revit, and pyRevit is a popular open-source toolkit that lets you script custom tools in Python.
+Anyone who’s worked with Studio Mode is likely familiar with tools like Dynamo and pyRevit – these have been the go-to solutions for automating legacy CAD before AI-native platforms came along.
+Dynamo is Autodesk’s built-in visual programming interface for legacy CAD, and pyRevit is a popular open-source toolkit that lets you script custom tools in Python.
 Both are powerful, but they require specialized skills:

-In summary, traditional automation can indeed yield huge productivity gains in Revit.
-Many BIM managers have witnessed a Dynamo graph or a pyRevit script turn an afternoon of drudgery into a one-click operation.
+In summary, traditional automation can indeed yield huge productivity gains in Studio Mode.
+Many BIM managers have witnessed a Python Recipe or a pyRevit script turn an afternoon of drudgery into a one-click operation.
 The drawback is accessibility: these solutions are either too technical for most users or too narrow in scope.
 Most architects and engineers never learn Dynamo or Python deeply enough to write their own automations.
 And relying on a few “power users” or specific plugins for all your needs isn’t scalable or agile – what if you encounter a new repetitive task tomorrow that no plugin covers?
 This gap is exactly what modern AI-based tools aim to fill.

-Meet ArchiLabs: An AI Co-Pilot for Revit Workflows
+Meet ArchiLabs: An AI-Native CAD Platform for BIM Workflows

 ArchiLabs is an example of the next generation of BIM automation tools that leverage artificial intelligence to make automation far more user-friendly and powerful.
-In a nutshell, ArchiLabs is an AI-powered add-in for Revit that functions like a co-pilot or assistant within your BIM environment.
-The creators of ArchiLabs often describe it as “ChatGPT for Revit” – and that’s a perfect analogy.
-It allows you to interact with Revit in natural language or high-level terms, rather than fiddling with code or node graphs.
+In a nutshell, ArchiLabs is a browser-based, AI-native CAD platform that serves as a co-pilot or assistant for your design workflow.
+The creators of ArchiLabs often describe it as “AI-native CAD” – and that is a fitting description.
+It allows you to interact with your design model in natural language or high-level terms, rather than fiddling with code or node graphs.
 You tell ArchiLabs what you need, and it figures out the low-level steps to make it happen.

 What kinds of tasks can ArchiLabs automate?
-A lot of the grunt work every Revit user is familiar with.
-The platform comes with a library of pre-built automation routines targeting exactly those pain points we discussed.
-Just a few examples include:
+A lot of the grunt work every BIM professional is familiar with.
+The platform comes with a library of pre-built automation routines targeting exactly those pain points discussed above.
+Here are some notable capabilities:

 Sheet & view creation: Need to set up dozens of sheets at once?
 ArchiLabs can automatically generate sheets (with correct naming conventions and title blocks) and lay out views on them in bulk.
 For instance, you can ask it: “Create a new sheet for each level of my data center and place all floor plan views on the corresponding sheets.”
 In seconds, you’ll get a full sheet set that would have taken you hours to assemble by hand.